Your Religious Community

 Quick Low Cost Things to Make a Difference for People with an ASD

 excerpted from Welcoming those with Autism and Asperger Syndrome, Diocese of Oxford (PDF)

 Visit our Resource Guide to find special needs religious services and/or religious education classes in your area.
 We welcome new submissions to continually build the Resource Guide.
-If you know of additional special needs services or religious education classes please feel free to submit them here.

 We would like to hear from you!
 Share your story about autism in your religious community with us.
 E-mail us at email@example.com.